And here’s a picture of the cover, which features part of Emmanuel Garibay’s wonderful painting Selda (Prison Cell), 2020.

 I am thrilled to announce that the manuscript for Imagination in an Age of Crisis: Soundings from the Arts and Theology, which I’ve been editing with Rod Pattenden, is now in the hands of the publishers.
-More details to come in due course, but in the meantime here’s a sneak preview at the Table of Contents:
+Updated details here.

 What kind of time is this?
 And what might such a time mean for artists and their work?